 “Our 50 amazing ostriches and emus are adored by people of all ages.
 You can think of Ostrich Land as a zoo.
 Our Ostriches and Emus are here for your enjoyment.
 The backdrop of the landscape on which they roam is quite lovely, and seeing them walking about on the plain that resembles their native desert is like being in another place and time.
 Visitors are invited to feed the animals, or stand back and enjoy the interactions and antics of these unbelievably large birds.”

-When you pull up to Ostrich Land you enter a relatively small store.
-The store has everything from stuffed ostriches and feathers to ostrich meat and jerky (not from any of the ostriches on this ostrich farm though).
-The highlight of the stop though is the 4 dollar admission that gets you a dog bowl sized amount of food which you can bring out to feed the ostriches and emus on the farm.
+When you enter Ostrich Land, you will see a small store, and that is where you pay your fee.
+The store has everything from stuffed ostriches and feathers to ostrich meat and jerky (not from any of the ostriches on this ostrich farm, though).
+The highlight of the stop is paying to get the dog bowl-sized amount of food which you can bring out to feed the ostriches and emus on the farm.

-Interacting with the ostriches is truely unique.
-They know that you are bringing food so they always wait by the fence to see what you have, their large necks can manuever so freely from their body that it is slightly creepy watching them.
-You don’t want to get too close to the birds because they will bite you, but most of the time it is only in an effort to try and get the food.
-I have been three times and never seen anyone get bit, but still I wouldn’t try to pet them or anything.
+Interacting with the ostriches is genuinely unique.
+They know that you are bringing food, so they always wait by the fence to see what you have, their large necks can maneuver so freely from their body that it is slightly creepy watching them.
+You don’t want to get too close to the birds because they will bite you, but most of the time, it is only to try and get the food.
+I have been three times and never seen anyone get bit, but still, I wouldn’t try to pet them or anything.

-If you head further down the farm you can see younger birds and even small baby ostriches when we were there.
-At the end they even have Emu’s which resemble some type of creepy dinosaurish bird and I cannot say I am the biggest fan of them, but it is cool to see their very blue heads.
+If you head further down the farm, you can see younger birds and even small baby ostriches, depending on the time of year.
+At the end, they also have Emu’s, which resemble some type of creepy dinosaurish bird.
+I cannot say I am the biggest fan of them, but it is cool to see their very blue heads.

-All in all stopping at the ostrich farm is a great way to spend 4 dollars.
+All in all, stopping at the ostrich farm is a great way to spend 5 dollars.
 You will have pictures and a unique experience to remember.
-Check out the rest of the photos and get directions below.
+I have a hard time not doing it every time I drive past.